 There is a lot of money out there; you just have to find it.
 You may be eligible for scholarships close to home or those based on race, nationality or special skills.
 Look into these opportunities at the local library and online, and talk with your high school guidance counselor.

 2. Apply to Florida College by Aug.
 1 of your senior year.

 Remember, we cannot inform you about your financial aid package until you apply for admission.

-3. Fill out the FAFSA before Jan.
-1.
+3. Fill out the FAFSA as soon as October.

-The Free Application for Federal Student Aid (FAFSA) must be completed before you can receive any grants, scholarships, student loans or on-campus employment.
+The Free Application for Federal Student Aid (FAFSA) must be completed before you can receive any grants, scholarships, student loans or federal work-study funding.
 This may be the

 most important step in the financial aid process.
 Submit the FAFSA as soon as your tax returns are available.
 The sooner, the better!
 Don’t forget to request that a copy of the results